 Transfers between doctoral programs involving a change of discipline are treated as new admissions.

-To request a transfer between related doctoral programs, the student must complete and submit the and the relevant program coordinator must provide an academic justification for the transfer.
+To request a transfer between related doctoral programs, the student must complete and submit the request form and the relevant program coordinator must provide an academic justification for the transfer.

 The request must be submitted in advance of the start of the term for which the transfer is requested.

 Students may transfer from a master’s program to a doctoral program without completing the master’s requirements provided they meet the following requirements: